nalcorg/nalcorg/docs/correspondence.md

 ### Presidential Ruling Details
 <kbd>![presidential-ruling-details](img/NALC/PresRuling/1.png)</kbd>

-Here you can see the entry screen for creating your Presidential Ruling, with textboxes for the Issue, Requesting Individual, Requesting Organization, and Formatted Ruling, as well as a date picker for the Signed Date
+Here you can see the entry screen for creating your Presidential Ruling, with text boxes for the Issue, Requesting Individual, Requesting Organization, and Formatted Ruling, as well as a date picker for the Signed Date

 ### View/Add Hooks
 <kbd>![presidential-ruling-add-hooks](img/NALC/PresRuling/2.png)</kbd>

-To add a new or view a hook, click on the green View/Add Hooks button -- here you can see the list of previously created Hook (if any) -- to create a new hook, click the Create New Hook button
+To add a new or view a hook, click on the green View/Add Hooks button -- here you can see the list of previously created Hooks (if any) -- to create a new Hook, click the Create New Hook button

 ### New Hook Details
 <kbd>![presidential-ruling-hook-details1](img/NALC/PresRuling/3.png)</kbd>

-To add details for your hook, select a Category from the drop down and Hook Levels 1-3 in the textboxes
+To add details for your hook, select a Category from the drop down and enter details for Hook Levels 1-3 in the text boxes

 NOTE: the Hook Name will self-populate based on the descriptions entered for Hook Levels 1-3